Mexican Revolution: Emiliano Zapata and the Revolution in Morelos

 From the late Porfiriato until his assassination by an agent of President Carranza in 1919, Emiliano Zapata played an important role in the Mexican Revolution, the only revolutionary of first rank from southern Mexico.
 His home territory in Morelos was of strategic importance just south of Mexico City.
 Of the revolutionary factions, it was the most homogeneous, with most fighters being free peasants and only few peons on haciendas.
-With no industry to speak of in Morelos, there were no industrial workers in the movement and no middle class participants.
+With no industry to speak of in Morelos, there were no industrial workers in the movement and no middle-class participants.
 A few intellectuals supported the Zapatistas.
 The Zapatistas' armed opposition movement just south of the capital needed to be heeded by those in power in Mexico City.
 Unlike northern Mexico, close to the U.S. border and access to arms sales from there, the Zapatista territory in Morelos was geographically isolated from access to arms.
 The Zapatistas did not appeal for support to international interests nor play a role in international politics the way Pancho Villa, the other major populist leader, did.
 The movement's goal was for land reform in Morelos and restoration of the rights of communities.
 The Zapatistas were divided into guerrilla fighting forces that joined together for major battles before returning to their home villages.
-Zapata was not a peasant himself, but led peasants in his home state o in regionally concentrated warfare regain village lands and return to subsistence agriculture.
+Zapata was not a peasant himself but led peasants in his home state in regionally concentrated warfare to regain village lands and return to subsistence agriculture.
 Morelos was the only region where land reform was enacted during the years of fighting.